nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: WorkBook User Guide
 ---

-WorkBook (WB) is a **desktop app for CS/tech students who are applying for internships to manage their internship applications, optimized for use via a Command Line Interface (CLI)** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+WorkBook (WB) is a **desktop app for CS/tech students who are applying for internships to manage their internship applications, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, WB can get your internship management tasks done faster than traditional GUI apps.

 **_Table of Contents_**
+{:toc}
 * Quick Start
 * Features
 * FAQ